Boluwatife Ajibola

 Profile

-I support the School Manager in areas of marketing, research communications, human resources and budget approvals, among others.
-A core part of the research communications aspect is the promotion of research done within the school as well as the impact of those research.
-As such, I interact with the works of academics, in collaboration with internal university marketing and communication teams, to give soundings to our research and impact, not leaving out the quality of our teaching.
+I collaborate with MASS (Management & Administration Support Service) colleagues in areas of research communications and public engagement, promoting research done within the school as well as the impact of those research.
+As such, I interact with the works of academics, in collaboration with internal university public engagement and communication teams, to give soundings to our research and impact.

 Qualifications and Experience